HOW TO LOOK AFTER KITCHEN KNIVES

 As an alternative, we recommend using a solid wood board made of something like oak or walnut.
 These softer materials allow edges to be held longer.

 It’s also crucial to use the correct knife for the correct kitchen task.
 For example, using a non-serated blade to slice thick crusted bread can be detrimental for sharpness.

 HOW TO SHARPEN YOUR KNIFE

 Regardless of how well you care for your knife, even the sharpest blades will ultimately dull after heavy use.
-To overcome this we recommend using a Japanese whetstone (see our guide here).
+To overcome this we recommend using a Japanese whetstone to sharpen it (see our guide here).
 Or if you’d prefer, you can always send your Katto knives back to us for a free sharpening.